CAP-level Authorization

-In essence, authentication verifies the user's identity and the presented claims such as granted roles and tenant membership.
-Briefly, authentication reveals who uses the service.
-In contrast, authorization controls how the user can interact with the application's resources according to granted privileges.
-As the access control needs to rely on verified claims, authentication is a prerequisite to authorization.
+In essence, authentication verifies the user's identity and the presented claims.
+Briefly, authentication reveals who is using the service.
+In contrast, authorization controls how the user may interact with the application's resources.
+As access control depends on user information, authentication is a prerequisite for authorization.

-CDS services which are only meant for internal usage, shouldn't be exposed via protocol adapters.
-In order to prevent access from external clients, annotate those services with @protocol: 'none'
+CDS services that are only meant for internal usage shouldn't be exposed via protocol adapters.
+To prevent access from any external clients, annotate those services with @protocol: 'none':

 @protocol: 'none'